What are the treatments for an allergy?

 |Saline Solutions||How they work

-They flush out your nasal passages and sinuses, to reduce the amount of symptom-causing allergens, for example, after an outdoor activity during pollen allergy season.
+They flush out your nasal passages and sinuses, to reduce quantities of symptom-causing allergens and triggers, for example, after an outdoor activity during pollen allergy season.
 They help relieve nasal congestion.

 Available in various forms, including drops, sprays, and nasal irrigation products, according to personal preference.